Rikzariyas/AshaBhavan-Backend/README.md

 - **Admin Users**: Only admins exist in the database.
 They can login/logout and manage content (upload, edit, delete)
 - **Public Users**: No accounts needed.
 Anyone can view gallery content without authentication
-- **Protected Routes**: Only admin can access POST, PUT, DELETE endpoints
+- **Protected Routes**: Only admin can access POST, PATCH, DELETE endpoints
 - **Public Routes**: GET endpoints are accessible to everyone

 ## Tech Stack